ksu-cs-textbooks/cis400/content/C-exercises-s23/12-web-data/02-categorical-filters.md

     MPAARatings = Request.Query["MPAARatings"];
 ```

-Then, in our _Index.cshtml.cs_ Razor Page, we can refactor the checkbox to be checked if we filtered against this rating in our last request:
+Then, in our _Index.cshtml_ Razor Page, we can refactor the checkbox to be checked if we filtered against this rating in our last request:

 ```html
     <input type="checkbox" name="MPAARatings" value="@rating" checked="@Model.MPAARatings.Contains(rating)"/>